psychoinformatics-de/rdm-course/_episodes/02-structuring-data.md

 - the ease of creating script-based analysis
 - the ability to use automated tools which rely on a predefined structure
+- the ability of others to understand your project

 In fact, all of us are probably using some sort of rules to organise our data.
 These rules may come from a field-specific or lab-specific